Zekumoru/Learning-C-Sharp-and-Unity/README.md

 There were no C# specific materials learned in this week's lesson other than the fact that the instructor talked about a little bit about generics just for the sake of using the `UnityEvent` class.

 The important Unity syntax code related are already in the summary of this week.
 It's advisable to check the `Notes.md` of this week to learn the implementation of event handling and menu systems.

+## Course 4 Week 4 (C4w4)
+No notes were provided in this week because the instructor showed the application of all the lessons learned in a game.

+## Course 5 Week 1 (C5w1)
+In this week, it was taught how to implement a simple List class (like the one in the generic collections namespace).
+Also learned about algorithm analysis, especially, the _Big O_ notation.

+Since I already know most of the stuff, it was pretty much a breeze for me and there was almost to none for me to take note of hence the lack of notes in this week's folder.